Skip to the main content.

 Respect of Elders

-Elders are always respected and welcomed in a school setting.
-They hold many key components as to what makes a good Traditional Inuit Leader.
-According to Preston et al [3] “traditional Inuit leadership was embodied through Elders and the way they fostered the linguistic, social, and spiritual wellness of student and school staff.
-Elder leadership was also the oral and physical dissemination of knowledge and culture.
-It embodied patience and promoted skill development of others.”
-[4] The Inuit have a strong sense of culture and having Elders in the school to promote this is of high importance.
-Their knowledge of the land, language and the past is well received by the students and staff.
+The Inuit have a strong sense of culture and having Elders in the school to promote this is of high importance.
+Their knowledge of the land, language and the past is well-received by the students and staff.
 It teaches the students values that can never be found in a textbook.

-Welcoming and community-focused
+Welcoming and Community-Focused

 A school that is welcoming and community-focused, has a very high potential for success as seen through the eyes of the Inuit.
 Back in the day when the Inuit were nomadic, they were closely aligned to share food, knowledge and tradition.
 The sense of togetherness has held strong in the Inuit culture.
 Whether there is a tragedy or a celebration, everyone comes together to help one another.
 In a school setting, the whole community is welcomed to school events, feasts, and so on.
 It is nothing unusual to see different family members coming to visit a particular student or Inuit who does not even have children in school, drop by to chat or have a cup of tea and bannock.
-It is a comforting feeling to the students to have such a bond with the community.
+It is a comforting feeling for the students to have such a bond with the community.
 It is how their ancestors have lived and how they will continue to live.

 Working with the Inuit and being immersed in their culture has changed my views of what it takes to be an exceptional leader.
 Having respect for people, being involved in the community, and learning from elders are just a few things that make the Inuit such exceptional people.
 I believe more people should make the journey to the Canadian North, to understand what it takes to become a successful leader in life.